Carreau/phd-dissertation/parts/part3.rst

 A Paper based on this study has been accepted for publication in Biophysical Journal and is added for information as appendix of this manuscript.

-.. .. can reorganize in parallel structure \cite{reymann_nucleation_2010}
-..
-.. .. network in cell anchored to cortical actin network. \cite{schuh_new_2008,
-..     chaigne_soft_2013, iwabuchi_actin_2010, lenart_contractile_2005}
-..
-..
-.. :cite:`Schuh2008` show that a sparse actin network contracted by
-.. ..           myosin that like the cortex to the spindle is necessary for its
-.. ..           migration
-..
-.. ..         - :cite:`Schuh2008` show that a sparse actin network contracted by
-.. ..           myosin that like the cortex to the spindle is necessary for its
-.. ..           migration.
-..
-.. - Organelles are supported by .. gravity thing :cite:`Feric2013`
-..
-..
-..
-Rough explanation beta/delta/cp
-..
-..
-INfinite cappingfilamanet immedaitely capped.
-..
-..
-Important psitionning of nucleus :cite:`Huelsmann2013` mechanics link from
-.. external  environemt bundle intergrins cite{jaalouk_mechanotransduction_2009}
-..
-..
-Actin network emanating can sutain forces up to 10 pN sufficient for draging
-.. organelss inside cell
-..
-.. can allow a constantly polymerizing cortical network to push throughout the
-.. inside of a cell and exert sufficient forces to move organelles and chromosomes
-.. \cite{kumaran_chromatin_2008}
-..
-..
-..
-Indeed, networks observed inside cells are generally anchored to cortical actin
-.. network \cite{schuh_new_2008, chaigne_soft_2013, iwabuchi_actin_2010,
-.. lenart_contractile_2005}
-..
-..
-..
-We here reproduce a system that show how from a dense branched actin network
-.. can emanate an actin cloud structure with mechanical force sufficient to move
-.. organelles.
-This actin-cloud by the way it is form is linked to actin cortex
-.. and provide a scafold to build larger structure linked together.
-..
-..  - should do microrheology
-..    - measure average properties
-..  - inquery the amount of branching.
-..  - better understand the retraction part.
-..  - How woudl this differ in the inside geometry.
-..    - Astonishingly it is the same -1 law that is found for flexible polymers :cite:`pincus witten`
-..  - how would this sparse actin network react in the addition of myosin ? bunddling ? firning parallel structure in lamelipodia ?
-..  -
-..
-..
-Conclusion
-.. **********
-.. ..
-2
-..
-..
-The actin cortex can be reproduced `in vitro` on polystyrene beads.
-It is
-.. polymerized by the activation  of the Arp2/3 complex on the surface of
-.. polystyrene beads.
-Near the surface of the gel forms a dense dendritic actin
-.. network with elastic modulus of kPa.
-This gel can be seen by fluorescence when
-.. using fluorescent actin.
-..
-..
-The transition from his dense network mimicking actin cortex to the solution
-.. medium is not sharp.
-On beads system there is a large transition zone of
-.. several micrometers through a soft actin structure that we call the
-.. actin-cloud.
-We determined the mechanical properties of these actin clouds and
-.. determines their viscoelastic properties.
-The actin cloud are very soft in
-.. comparison to the dense gel with Young's modulus several order of magnitude lower
-.. (pa).
-Nonetheless these actin cloud are capable of supporting force sufficient
-.. to move cells organelles, and do not deform plastically.
-..
-..
-The properties of these actin cloud are well explained by polymer theory of
-.. loosely entangle actin network and the predicted viscoelastic properties are in
-.. agreement with our measurement.
-Values founds are also in agreement with bulk
-.. measurement with measurement of properties of actin gel measurement in gels,
-.. but also suggest that lower Poisson ratio can be observed in the actin
-.. structure.
-..
-..
-The mechanical effect of the actin cloud can thus not be ignored in cellular
-.. context.
-It provides the correct range of force and spawn over a sufficient
-.. distance to position organelles, and could be used to position many cellular
-.. structure.
-The actin cloud also provide a sparse actin structure that could be
-.. easily remodeled by other actors of the cell to form already known structures.
-..
-..
-.. ..
-Doublets:
-..
-..
-Doublets
-.. ********
-..
-.. ..
-Oocytes:
-..
-..
-Oocytes
-.. *******

-.. :cite:`Lenart 2014 ?? starfish (read  it first)`

-.. .. figure:: /figs/actin-cloud.*
-..     :width: 40%
-..
-..
-The "actin cloud" from which polymerize actin filament branched by Arp2/3 and capped by CP
-..     — Congratulatin for your HDR –